CIS565-Fall-2014/Project4-Rasterizer/README.md

 Press 'left' and 'right' to rotate the camera
 Press 'A' to enable and disable line drawing
 Press 'S' to enable and disable points drawing
-Press 'S' to enable and disable back face culling
+Press 'D' to enable and disable back face culling

 -------------------------------------------------------------------------------
 RESULTS